 Move Your Body

-Exercise and moving your body is key during a time when we are all cooped up with nowhere to go.
+Exercise and moving your body is key to a healthy body.
 A quick walk outside or even up and down the steps will get your blood flowing and increase your heart rate.

 Final Thoughts on Incorporating Self Care Practices into Your Beauty and Daily Routines